 USE: Trekking, snow sports

-The Julbo Bivouak mountain sunglasses provide maximum protection in extreme conditions.
-They feature a comfortable and solid grip and 360-degree adjustable temples.
-In addition, they have side magnetic wings to add coverage and extra protection.
+The Julbo Shield mountain sunglasses provide maximum protection in extreme conditions.
+They feature a comfortable and solid grip and adjustable temples.
+In addition, they have side wings to add coverage and extra protection.

 RUGGED SUNGLASSES – MID RANGE

-The Smith Optics Pivlock V2 is designed for high speed and competition.
-The set comes with interchangeable lenses that adjust depending on light conditions.
+The Smith Attack differentiates itself from the rest by being specially designed for speed and competition.
+The set comes with interchangeable Chromapop lenses which adapt to changing light conditions.
+It features a lowered-brow design for increased ventilation.
 As a result, these are great sunglasses for running and biking!

 JULBO VERMONT CLASSIC